tbjorch/sitemap-scraper/README.md

-# Aftonbladet Sitemap Scraper
+# Sitemap Scraper
-Service is responsible for scraping Aftonbladet's sitemap and extract article URLs that are of interest
+Service is responsible for scraping news sites sitemaps and extract article URLs that are of interest